 Before the batch

 The task needs the latest state.
 So it loads it: it goes to the checkpoint, finds the right version (last committed one), and either restores a snapshot or restores an older snapshot and replays changelogs.
-That version is brought down to the executor’s local disk and RocksDB is opened on it.
 Now the task has the same state the previous batch left behind.

 During the batch